Update: 9 March 2018

 The quality of the Illumina Amber X is mentioned by some customers to have similar features to Big Brand tents with retail prices of approx AUD449.50 as at point of writing.

-If Novapro Sports is to follow a distribution retail model, we do agree that our Illumina Amber X tent will be priced around that range including the marketing to become a big brand with the amazing quality it has.
+If Novapro Sports is to follow a distribution retail model, we do agree that our Illumina Amber X tent will be priced around that range or even much more if we spend on marketing to market ourselves as a big brand with the amazing quality it has.

 If this is your first extreme ultralight hiking tent (yes it is called extreme because some 2kg tents are also called ultralight), holding an Illumina Amber X tent (total pack weigh at 1.3kg) is going to make you feel ecstatic.